twbs/bootstrap/docs/migration.md

 - Added a new grid tier for ~`480px` and below.
 - Dropped Glyphicons icon font.
 - Refactored nearly all components to use more unnested classes instead of children selectors.
+- Non-responsive usage of Bootstrap is no longer supported.

 ## Major class changes